-- access to relevant data, reports and strategic documents necessary for background analysis and planning. - assistance with research, including coordinating meetings with key stakeholders and other relevant councils. - facilitation of community engagement activities, including booking venues and managing event logistics as needed. - ongoing feedback and input from the Council's project team to ensure alignment with strategic goals and objectives. - administrative support for scheduling and organising workshops, meetings and consultation sessions provide updates on progress and address any issues or challenges.
+- access to relevant data, reports and strategic documents necessary for background analysis and planning. - assistance with research, including coordinating meetings with key stakeholders and other relevant councils. - facilitation of community engagement activities, including booking venues and managing event logistics as needed. - ongoing feedback and input from the Council's project team to ensure alignment with strategic goals and objectives. - administrative support for scheduling and organising workshops, meetings and consultation sessions

-10. Regular Meetings:
+9. Regular Meetings: